adorsys/multibanking/finapi-adapter/docs/NotificationRulesApi.md

 <a name="createNotificationRule"></a>
 # **createNotificationRule**
-> InlineResponse20016NotificationRules createNotificationRule(body)
+> NotificationRule createNotificationRule(body)

 Create a new notification rule

 Create a new notification rule for a specific user.
 Must pass the user&#39;s access_token.&lt;br/&gt;&lt;br/&gt;Setting up notification rules for a user allows your client application to get notified about changes in the user&#39;s data, e.g. when new transactions were downloaded, an account&#39;s balance has changed, or the user&#39;s banking credentials are no longer correct.
 Note that currently, this feature is implemented only for finAPI&#39;s automatic batch update, i.e. notification rules are only relevant when the user has activated the automatic updates (and when the automatic batch update is activated in general for your client).&lt;br/&gt;&lt;br/&gt;There are different kinds of notification rules.
 The kind of a rule is depicted by the &#39;triggerEvent&#39;.
 The trigger event specifies what data you have to pass when creating a rule (specifically, the contents of the &#39;params&#39; field), on which events finAPI will send notifications to your client application, as well as what data is contained in those notifications.
-The specifics of the different trigger events are documented in the following article on our Dev Portal: &lt;a href&#x3D;&#39;https://finapi.zendesk.com/hc/en-us/articles/232324608-How-to-create-notification-rules-and-receive-notifications&#39;&gt;How to create notification rules and receive notifications&lt;/a&gt;
+The specifics of the different trigger events are documented in the following article on our Dev Portal: &lt;a href&#x3D;&#39;https://finapi.zendesk.com/hc/en-us/articles/232324608-How-to-create-notification-rules-and-receive-notifications&#39; target&#x3D;&#39;_blank&#39;&gt;How to create notification rules and receive notifications&lt;/a&gt;

 ### Example
 ```java